rossdrew/emuRox/README.md

   - getting rid of java performed arithmetic (usually in `+`/`-` cases) in favor of ALU performed arithmetic, it's causing problems...as expected
   - compressing the data driven tests;  extracting out common patterns, etc
+  - abstracting away bytes into a custom class so that I don't need workarounds for Java types

 BCD and proper timing is a thing for another day as my first objective for now, is the NES emulator.